wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

     <th align="center"><img src="https://wilsontruong.com/images/posts/give.png"></th>
   </tr>
   <tr>
-    <td align="center">How can I create awareness?</td>
+    <td align="center">Accessibility, making it legible for colour blindness and near-sightedness</td>
-    <td align="center">How can I educate the user?</td>
+    <td align="center">Readability, easy to follow and navigate the menu</td>
-    <td align="center">What can the user get out of it?</td>
+    <td align="center">Design, ensuring that the typography, layout and visuals are in-line with branding</td>
   </tr>
 </table>

 <br>

-I thought about this long and hard and focused on the message throughout the narrative and the end.
-I had a lot of ideas but to be realistic, what can a user do or in their current state?
-I realized that a typical average person can't physically save Penguins or Polar Bears in the Arctic...
+I had to balance this with my school and club work, so it was fun balancing all of that and taking the time to work on this.
+Needless to say, I was excited and raving to work on it during the weekends and whenever I had the time.

 <br>